miragecraft/x-include/README.md

 ### Include once within the same script file

-When used by itself without a title attribute, the content of the `<include-once>` element will only be rendered once for the same include file.
+When used by itself without an `id`, the content of the `<include-once>` element will only be rendered once for the same include file.

 This apples to multiple occurrences within the file itself, as well as multiple includes targeting the file.